sheadawson/silverstripe-shortcodable/README.md

 ```

 ## Configuration
 See [this gist](https://gist.github.com/sheadawson/12c5e5a2b42272bd90f703941450d677) for a well documented example of a Shortcodable ImageGallery to get you started.
+This example is for a subclass of DataObject.
+If your shortcodable object doesn't need it's own database record, you can use the same example but use ViewableData as the parent class.

 ## CMS Usage
 Once installed a new icon will appear in the CMS HTMLEditor toolbar.
 It looks like this: